flipt-io/flipt/README.md

 Flipt includes native client SDKs as well as a REST API so you can choose how to best integrate Flipt with your applications.

+## :warning: Beta Software

+Flipt is still considered beta software until the 1.0 release.
+This means that there are likely bugs and features/configuration may change between releases.
+Attempts will be made to maintain backwards compatibility whenever possible.

 ## Flipt Features

 Flipt enables you to add [feature flag](https://martinfowler.com/bliki/FeatureToggle.html) support to your existing applications, with a simple, single UI and API.